cbeneke/hcloud-fip-controller/README.md

 ## Multiple controller

-The controller can easiliy be installed multiple times, e.g. to handle IP-addresses which must only be routed through specific nodes.
-Just take care to redefine the `LEASE_NAME` variable per deployment.
+The controller can be installed multiple times, e.g. to handle IP-addresses which must only be routed through specific nodes.
+Take care to redefine the `LEASE_NAME` variable per deployment.